-“He won’t tell anyone,” Wen Qing told him one night, after she had made him lie on a patch of damp grass, knowing that he was in too much pain to ride on.
+“He won’t tell anyone,” Wen Qing told him that night, after she had made him lie on a patch of damp grass, knowing that he was in too much pain to ride on.

 Still, she did not scold him.
 She cleaned him and dressed him and made him swallow medicine, and she never spent a second of ire on him.

 “You can’t know that,” Wei Wuxian replied weakly.